 Much of your gear can be rented or bought in Kathmandu, but we strongly suggest bringing the most important pieces of gear and equipment with you.
 To help you plan and prepare for your trek, we recommend reading our hiking packing list.

 Do I need insurance for the Rolawing Trek?

 Trekking insurance is vital in Nepal.
 This is particularly true on the Rolwaling trek which is very remote.
 If an accident should occur that requires medical assistance and evacuation you will certainly want adequate trekking insurance that can cover the costs of air ambulance and treatment.

 Make sure to have insurance that covers you for any travel related risks, like lost, damaged, stolen or delayed baggage; flight delays and interruptions; and tour operators default.

-This article on travel and trekking insurance provides great information on what type of insurance you need, as well as provides an easy quote calculator from a leading travel operator.
+This article on travel and trekking insurance provides great information on what type of insurance you need.

 Are there any recommended guidebooks for the Rolawing Trek?